helm/helm-www/content/ko/docs/chart_template_guide/functions_and_pipelines.md

 or a `helm install|update|delete|rollback --dry-run`, so the `lookup` function will return `nil` in such a case.

+If you still want to use the `lookup` function during an helm upgrade, you can use the `--dry-run=server` option to force the API Server to be contacted.
+Be aware that this can leads you to leak sensitive data stored in your cluster.

 ## 연산자는 함수이다

 For templates, the operators (`eq`, `ne`, `lt`, `gt`, `and`, `or` and so on) are